Kotlin-Thursdays/KT-Documentation/Weekly Deadlines.md

 # Weekly Expectations

 At 12 - 35 minutes of video content, whether it be a whole course or different short videos from different people.
+If you intend on writing a course, it must be at least 12 minutes long.
+Only courses get the full intro.